The-OpenROAD-Project/OpenROAD-flow-scripts/tools/AutoTuner/README.md

 helm-chart/values.yaml
 ```

-To restrict to a specific node pool, replace POOL_NAME with the name
+You can restrict the node pool your AutoTuner jobs will use.
+To create
-of the pool you created on the previous step.
-For this tutorial we use
+this policy, replace POOL_NAME with the name of the pool you created on
-`worker-pool`.
+the previous step.
+For this tutorial we use `worker-pool`.

 ```yaml
 nodeSelector: